Do you think you need a guide or workbook for retirement planning, which can be copy-pasted on your financial plan?

-This is not a guide for retirement planning.
-It is an effort to build the right mindset, and stop taking certain things for granted.
+It is just an effort to build the right mindset, and stop taking certain things for granted.

 NOT ALL SENIOR CITIZENS ARE RETIRED & VICE VERSA